Martina Navratilova

 Martina Navratilova (Martina Navrátilová, /cs/; /cs/; born October 18, 1956) is a Czech-American former professional tennis player.
 She was ranked world No. 1 in women's singles for 332 weeks (second-most all time), including as the year-end No. 1 seven times, and was world No. 1 in women's doubles for a record 237 weeks.
 Navratilova won 167 top-level singles titles and 177 doubles titles (both the Open Era records), including an Open Era record 59 major titles: 18 in singles, an all-time record 31 in women's doubles, and an Open Era record 10 in mixed doubles.
 Her nine Wimbledon singles titles are an all-time record.
 Alongside Chris Evert, her greatest rival, Navratilova dominated women's tennis for much of the 1980s.

 Navratilova won a record six consecutive singles majors across 1983 and 1984 while simultaneously winning the Grand Slam in doubles.
 Navratilova claims the best professional season winning percentage, 98.9% in 1983 (going 86–1 for the season), and the longest all-surface winning streak of 74 straight match wins.
 She reached the Wimbledon singles final 12 times, including for nine consecutive years from 1982 through 1990.
-Navratilova is one of the three tennis players, along with Margaret Court and Doris Hart, to have accomplished a career Grand Slam in singles, doubles, and mixed doubles, called the career "Boxed Set".
-She won her last major title, the mixed doubles crown at the 2006 US Open, shortly before her 50th birthday, and 32 years after her first major title in 1974.
+Navratilova is one of three tennis players, along with Margaret Court and Doris Hart, to have accomplished a career Grand Slam in singles, doubles, and mixed doubles, called the career "Boxed Set".
+She won her last major title, the mixed doubles competition at the 2006 US Open, shortly before her 50th birthday, and 32 years after her first major title in 1974.

-Originally from Czechoslovakia, Navratilova was stripped of her citizenship when, in 1975 at age 18, she asked the United States for political asylum and was granted temporary residence.
-She became a US citizen in 1981.
-On January 9, 2008, Navratilova reacquired Czech citizenship, thus becoming a dual citizen.
-She stated she has not renounced her U.S. citizenship nor does she plan to do so, and that reclaiming Czech nationality was not politically motivated.
+Originally from Czechoslovakia, Navratilova was stripped of her citizenship when she asked the United States for political asylum in 1975.
+She became a US citizen in 1981, and in 2008, also acquired Czech citizenship.
 Navratilova has been openly gay since 1981, and has been an activist on gay rights.